KIT-MBS/pyrexMD/README.md

 combine individual steps into comprehensive workflows with additional automation features.
-It is possible to rapidly create whole setup or structure-analysis workflows within a few commands, thereby significantly enhancing productivity and reducing the time spent at various stages of the project.
+It is possible to rapidly create whole setup or structure-analysis workflows within a few commands, thereby significantly enhancing productivity and reducing the time spent on various stages of the project.

 With `pyrexMD`, it becomes straightforward to create, share, and reproduce research results or transfer the work to other biomolecular structures of